kyma-project/busola/docs/extensibility/50-list-and-details-widgets.md

   kindOnly: true
 ```

-### ConditionList
+### `ConditionList`

-The condition List widget renders the conditions as an expandable list with condition details.
-This widget is primarily designed to be used in overview section **data.details.status**
+The `ConditionList` widget renders the conditions as an expandable list with condition details.
+This widget is primarily designed for the overview section **data.details.status**

 See the following example: